← All beaches & hotels

 Multiple drownings and serious injuries have occurred at Shark’s Cove during winter conditions.
 Even on days that appear calm, large sets can arrive without warning.
 There are no lifeguards at Shark’s Cove.

-Safe snorkeling window: May through September, when North Shore waves are typically flat.
+Lower-surf snorkeling window: May through September, when North Shore waves are typically smaller.
 Always check the surf forecast before visiting, even in summer.

 Hanauma Bay: Year-Round Access